 MP MIDI is still a prototype and its technology is in the process of being patented.
 According to its creators, it is being tested for more than three months and will soon be ready to be mass-produced.
 There is no word yet about the price or the release date, but it is certainly an interesting idea to watch.

-MP midi can be hosted in any major DAW that supports either VST3, AU, AAX and at the same time can host plugins in VST3/AU format on Mac and VST3 on PC.
+MP MIDI can be hosted in any major DAW that supports either VST3, AU, and AAX and at the same time can host plugins in VST3/AU format on Mac and VST3 on PC.

 More information // MP MIDI